Shin Dong-bin: Legal issues and convictions

-Philanthropic activities
+Other activities

+Philanthropy

 Shin sits on the Board of Overseers of Columbia Business School.
 In 2013, he donated $4 million to the school to found the Shin Dong-bin fellowships.
-A professional skier, Shin also serves as the Chairman of the Korean Ski Association and pledged 60 billion won to the PyeongChang Olympics.
+A professional skier, Shin is the Chairman of the Korean Ski Association and pledged 60 billion won to the PyeongChang Olympics.

 Personal life

 Shin is married to a Japanese woman named Ogo Manami, who is of aristocratic descent.
 The couple have three children, who all live in Japan.
 Both his office and his residence are located in Lotte World Tower, South Korea's tallest building.